-Then comes the typhoon season in August and September.
-Areas in the path of the typhoon, will experience strong rain and high winds, which might paralyze public transportation.
+Typhoon season in Japan is toward August and September.
+Areas in the path of the typhoon will experience strong rain and high winds, which might paralyze public transportation.

 Autumn in Japan has a comfortable climate, roughly the same as spring.
 The heat breaks, the humidity goes down, and the air feels cool and dry.
 Just as the cherry blossoms attract crowds in the spring, many tourists gather in Nara prefecture, Kyoto prefecture, and Nikko city to enjoy the beautiful tints of autumn.

 In Tokyo, November is the time when the leaves of deciduous trees turn to red and yellow, painting the mountains and streets beautiful colors.
 Autumn is also a time when many cultural events are happening.